valory-xyz/open-autonomy/docs/get_started.md

     * **`AbciApp`**: The component that defines the FSM itself and the transitions between states.
     * **`Rounds`**: The components that process the input from the consensus gadget and outputs the appropriate events to make the next transition. **There must be one round per FSM state.**
     * **`Behaviours`**: The components that execute the proactive action expected at each state.
-E.g., cast a vote for a Keeper, print a message on screen, execute a transaction on a blockchain, etc. **There must be one behaviour per FSM state.**
+E.g., cast a vote for a keeper, print a message on screen, execute a transaction on a blockchain, etc. **There must be one behaviour per FSM state.**
     * **`Payloads`**: Associated to each behaviour.
 They define the contents of the transaction of the corresponding behaviour.
     * **`RoundBehaviour`**: This can be seen as the main class of the skill, which aggregates the `AbciApp` and ensures to establish a one-to-one relationship between the rounds and behaviours associated to each state of the FSM.